IBM-Cloud/ansible-collection-ibm/docs/ibm_is_image.rst

     The deprecation date and time (UTC) for this image.
 If absent, no deprecation date and time has been set.

-  resource_group (False, str, None)
-    The resource group for this image

-  encrypted_data_key (False, str, None)
-    A base64-encoded, encrypted representation of the key that was used to encrypt the data for this image

   obsolescence_at (False, str, None)
     The obsolescence date and time (UTC) for this image.
 If absent, no obsolescence date and time has been set.

+  access_tags (False, list, None)
+    List of access management tags

+  deprecate (False, bool, None)
+    Set to deprecate.
+You can set an image to `deprecated` as a warning to transition away from soon-to-be obsolete images.
+Deprecated images can be used to provision resources.

+  encryption_key (False, str, None)
+    The CRN of the Key Protect Root Key or Hyper Protect Crypto Service Root Key for this resource

+  href (False, str, None)
+    Image Href value

+  tags (False, list, None)
+    Tags for the image

-  source_volume (False, str, None)
+  operating_system (False, str, None)
-    Image volume id
+    Image Operating system

+  resource_group (False, str, None)
+    The resource group for this image

   id (False, str, None)